Vail Ski Guide: Plan a Winter Getaway in Colorado

 Save on airline fees and leave bulky gear at home.
 Several companies in Vail offer gear rentals, and many deliver right to local accommodations.
 Christy Sports provides rentals for those parking and skiing near Vail Village and has storage for added convenience.
 Vail Ski Base – another equipment provider in Vail – is located in Lionshead Village.
 This rental option provides free storage, and both companies offer online discounts for those who rent in advance.

 Vail’s size also provides access to eight ski areas varying in terrain and challenges.
 In fact, the resort features over 5,200 acres of skiable terrain, ranking among the largest ski destinations in the world.

 Beginners and kids should start at Chair 2/Mid Mountain, which has kid adventure zones, family-friendly terrain and a gentle grade on Practice Parkway to Ledges.
 Experts can’t miss Siberia and Mongolia Bowl, with its ungroomed terrain and incredible views.
 Northwoods has front-side terrain for all skill levels and ranks as a favorite for tree skiing.
 See the full list of ski trails in Vail.

 Other Winter Activities

 Not everyone wants to ski all day, every day.
 In Vail, that’s not a problem.
-The resort area hosts other winter activities, including a mountain coaster, snowshoeing, adult and kid snowmobiles, snow tubing, ski biking and guide tours.
+The resort hosts other winter activities, including a mountain coaster, snowshoeing, adult and kid snowmobiles, snow tubing, ski biking, and guided tours.
 Have non-skiers in the family?
 Check out these off the slopes in Vail tips.